How to Get a Non-Technical, Non-Coding Job at Google, Amazon & Meta [Application Tips for Big Tech]

 Even if Sales is something you never pictured yourself doing, the opportunity to engage directly with customers and work alongside Marketing teams provides first-hand exposure to customer behaviours and will stand you in good stead if you ever wanted to shift towards a more Product-orientated role.
 Sales is often the easiest route into big tech and can provide the perfect springboard if you decide to pivot towards alternative business functions such as Marketing, Product or Operations.

-Non-tech role: Operations
+Non-tech job: Operations

 The word ‘big’ in ‘big tech’ is a clear giveaway for why Operations teams are critical to their long-term success.
 Large organisations require constant support, guidance and planning from people who understand how the various components of a business fit together to work towards a common goal.